t03i/FlatProt/docs/commands/align.md

 # Align Command

-The `align` command finds the best matching protein superfamily for a given structure using Foldseek and retrieves the corresponding pre-calculated transformation matrix for standardized visualization.
+Find the best matching protein superfamily for a structure using FoldSeek and retrieve the corresponding transformation matrix for standardized visualization.

 ## Usage